selsoftdf/SQL-Server-Development/2005/README.md

+# T-SQL Enhancements
-T-SQL Enhancements in SQL Server 2005
+You can find T-SQL enhancements about SQL Server 2005.